Summer Crafts for Slow Living: 5 Whimsical Ideas for Peaceful Summer Days

 Flower frogs might sound fancy, but they’re simply little disks with holes that help flowers stay upright in vases, mason jars, or teacups.

-When you make them yourself they become something truly personal.
+When you make them yourself, they become something truly personal.
 You can shape them from air-dry clay to fit the vessels you already have—either inside or resting on top—and stamp them with florals, herbs, or lace for a rustic, homemade look.
 I don’t usually use flower frogs myself, but what I love about these is that sometimes you only pick five or six stems, and this gives them just enough support to look lovely in a vase.
-It turns a few clippings from the garden into a full arrangement - it’s a way to honour the small harvests and turn them into something lovely.
+It turns a few clippings from the garden into a full arrangement.
+It’s a lovely way to honour small harvests and turn them into something lovely.

 Charming, practical, and full of personality—these crochet chicken trivets are the kind of thing that makes your kitchen feel like a storybook.
 I tried crochet with my daughter Viviane, and I found it easy and fun.
 Now I’m thinking these little chickens would make perfect summer craft projects.